 - Information Services a separate allocation model has been produced.
 In the first instance costs, where possible, are directly attributed to water, wastewater, wholesale and retail with an appropriate driver eg. number of users.
 The costs within each of the initial allocations eg. water are then allocated into the individual business units on FTE basis.
 Any costs considered as corporate, or company-wide, are collated and classified as 'corporate overhead'. - Facilities costs are analysed by location and the cost of each location is allocated to departments on an FTE headcount basis. - Estates rental costs are directly allocated to the responsible area of the wholesale business.
-The remaining departmental costs are allocated in proportion to rent, unless a specific allocation is identified.
+The remaining departmental costs are allocated in proportion to rent, unless a specific allocation is identified. - Finance water and wastewater business partner costs are summarised and allocated to water and wastewater.

-- Finance water and wastewater business partner costs are summarised and allocated to water and wastewater.
-Pricing & Income team are allocated to wholesale business the remainder is allocated to corporate overhead. - Directorate water, wastewater and customer services director costs are summarised, each director's cost is allocated according to their areas of responsibility.
+- Directorate water, wastewater and customer services director costs are summarised, each director's cost is allocated according to their areas of responsibility.
 Asset and Commercial director costs are allocated wholly wholesale, the remaining costs are included in corporate overhead. - Statutory Recreation costs are allocated by Wholesale FTE. - Corporate Communications costs allocated by project/initiative then remainder to corporate overhead. - Corporate overhead includes those items identified above plus the remainder of the Finance department, Human Resources, Security & Emergency, Health & Safety, Procurement, Conservation, Corporate Communications and Legal and Secretariat.
 The total cost is then allocated by FTE.